 Key Topic – Hong Kong Protests

 Large-scale protests that have been carried out in Hong Kong in the summer of 2019 intensified in early August, with a rising level of tension and closure of the airport on two consecutive afternoons and evenings.
-So far operations at the Port of Hong Kong have not been disrupted, but consumer demand for food and other goods is now suffering – especially in the foodservice and hospitality sectors, as frequent transportation disruptions and uncertainty among tourists and residents have curbed overall consumption.
+So far operations at the Port of Hong Kong have not been disrupted, but consumer demand for some food products and other goods is now suffering – especially in the foodservice and hospitality sectors, as frequent transportation disruptions and uncertainty among tourists and residents have curbed consumption at restaurants in the areas where protests are concentrated.
+However, neighborhood supermarkets and restaurants are faring well, as Hong Kong residents choose to eat at home or closer to home.
 USMEF-Hong Kong staff members continue to monitor the situation and carry out promotional activities as conditions allow, and USMEF will update exporters on further developments as information becomes available.
-USMEF has declined to comment on whether these protests have impacted U.S.-China trade relations.
+USMEF has declined to comment on whether these protests have impacted U.S.-China trade relations, or on Congressional actions related to Hong Kong.
 If you received such a request, please contact Joe Schuele at 303-547-0030 or firstname.lastname@example.org.